Application for Fred & Ruth Stork Awards in German Studies

 - A letter of intent.
 This should be a maximum of one page (not longer, please).
 Students should detail their experience and background in studying the German language, culture, and history and their motivation and plans for their study period abroad.
 They should also include which Germanic & Slavic courses they have taken thus far.
 The letter of intent should be a Word or PDF file and attached to their email.

-- Applicants need to provide a letter of acceptance or equivalent for the courses or study program at a university in a German-speaking country.
+- Applicants need to provide a letter of acceptance or equivalent for the courses or study program demonstrating that this is a recognized institutional Canadian-organized German language or cultural studies program abroad.
 If a letter of acceptance is not yet available, then students should mention this in their email.